 - Ask how employees feel about their current work/life balance

 For many, this uncertain time has meant that career paths may have diverged from those originally planned.
-But a large part of keeping staff motivated, is understanding where they want to be in 2-5 years and supporting their development in order to help them get there.
-While this may not be appropriate for every business, for those in which it is, it is a great time to reevaluate employee development plans.
+But a large part of keeping staff motivated is understanding where they want to be in 2-5 years, and supporting their development to help them get there.
+While this may not be appropriate for every business, for those in which it is, it is a great time to re-evaluate employee development plans.

 - See if there is anything which can be implemented, even if this is remotely to support employee development.
 For instance, inclusion on specific projects.